Surfshark vs ExpressVPN: which VPN is better?

 Surfshark’s apps are modern looking, easy to use, and nicely developed.
 The applications are also pretty easy to navigate and use even for beginners.

-Where Surfshark’s desktop apps shine is with the feature-rich graphical application for Linux users that is both easy to set up and use.
+Where Surfshark’s desktop apps shine with the feature-rich graphical application for Linux users that is both easy to set up and use.
 A dedicated app for Linux isn’t a commodity even amongst the best VPNs for Linux.

 The best thing is that both apps have the same features, which is quite rare, as most VPNs usually mishandle their macOS applications.
 Here, we have a kill switch, stealth servers, and all the other features mentioned before.